-- obtaining regulatory approval to begin a trial, if applicable; - the availability of financial resources to begin and complete the planned trials; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining approval at each clinical trial site by an Institutional Review Board or IRB; - recruiting suitable patients to participate in a trial in a timely manner; - having patients complete a trial or return for post-treatment follow-up; - clinical trial sites deviating from trial protocol, not complying with GCPs, or dropping out of a trial; - addressing any patient safety concerns that arise during the course of a trial; - addressing any conflicts with new or existing laws or regulations; - adding new clinical trial sites; - manufacturing qualified materials under cGMPs for use in clinical trials; - impact of pandemics or other public-health emergencies;

-- impact of the Russian invasion of Ukraine; - impact of the state of war between Israel and Hamas; or - inspection of clinical trial sites and manufacturing facilities by regulatory authorities.
+- obtaining regulatory approval to begin a trial, if applicable; - the availability of financial resources to begin and complete the planned trials; - reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - obtaining approval at each clinical trial site by an Institutional Review Board or IRB or positive opinions from Ethics Committees; - recruiting suitable patients to participate in a trial in a timely manner; - having patients complete a trial or return for post treatment follow up; - clinical trial sites deviating from trial protocol, not complying with GCPs, or dropping out of a trial; - addressing any patient safety concerns that arise during the course of a trial; - addressing any conflicts with new or existing laws or regulations; - adding new clinical trial sites; - manufacturing qualified materials under cGMPs for use in clinical trials; - impact of pandemics or other public-health emergencies; - impact of the Russian invasion of Ukraine; - impact of the state of the war involving Israel, and the related risk of a more global conflict; or inspection of clinical trial sites and manufacturing facilities by regulatory authorities.

 Patient enrollment is a significant factor in the timing of clinical trials and is affected by many factors.
 See the risk factor above "-If we encounter difficulties enrolling patients in our clinical trials, our clinical development activities could be delayed or otherwise adversely affected." for additional information on risks related to patient enrollment.
-Further, a clinical trial may be suspended or terminated by us, the IRBs for the institutions in which such trials are being conducted, the Data Monitoring Committee for such trial, or the FDA or other regulatory authorities due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a product candidate, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
+Further, a clinical trial may be suspended or terminated by us, the IRBs or Ethics Committees for the institutions in which such trials are being conducted, the Data Monitoring Committee for such trial, or the FDA or other regulatory authorities due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or other regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a product candidate, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
 If we experience termination of, or delays in the completion of, any clinical trial of our product candidates, the commercial prospects for our product candidates will be harmed, and our ability to generate potential future product revenue will be delayed.
 In addition, any delays in completing our clinical trials will increase our costs, slow down our product development and approval process and jeopardize our ability to commence product sales and generate revenue.